Dmitri-Sintsov/django-jinja-knockout/docs/forms.rst

 1. AJAX response saves HTTP traffic.
 2. Instead of just redirecting to ``success_url``, one may perform custom actions, including displaying BootstrapDialog alerts and confirmations.
-3. app.js also includes Bootstrap progress bar when the form has file inputs.
+3. `ajaxform.js`_ includes Bootstrap progress bar when the form has file inputs.
 So when large files are uploaded, the progress indicator will be updated, instead of just waiting until the request completes.

 .. highlight:: python